chatcharoen/dbsec-workshop/Lab_Guides/PA/100/README.md

 - Re-execute the tuning operations as DBA_NICOLE to ensure she has the necessary privileges to perform her job.
 Click the icon Step_8_Execute_Explain_Plan_as_DBA_NICOLE_with_Minimum_Privileges_Necessary.sh

-- Click Step_\8_Execute_Explain_Plan_as_DBA_NICOLE_with_Minimum_Privileges_Necessary.out to view the output of the scripts.
+- Click Step_8_Execute_Explain_Plan_as_DBA_NICOLE_with_Minimum_Privileges_Necessary.out to view the output of the scripts.

 #### Conclusion

-In this lab, you used Database Vault to extend the Realm by using Oracle Database Vault Rules and Rule Sets.
+In this lab, you have used privilege analysis to identify used and unused privileges.

 **This completes this Lab!**